Irish, Midshipmen both thankful for long-running series - WHIZ News

 It will be the first time since 1978 that both teams come in ranked in The Associated Press Top 25: Notre Dame (7-2) is No. 16 and Navy (7-1) is No. 21.
 The Midshipmen are coming off a bye week following their fifth straight victory, 56-10 over Connecticut.
 The Irish beat Duke 38-7 last week and return home, where they’ve won 16 consecutive games.

 Notre Dame won 43 straight games against Navy — the longest in history between two FBS rivals — before that 2007 win that had Staubach smiling months later.
 Notre Dame’s 78-13-1 dominance has often provoked criticism from outsiders as to why the series has continued.
-Notre Dame’s response remains one of honor and perpetual thanks to the U.S. Navy for putting a V-12 training center in South Bend during World War II.
+Notre Dame’s response remains one of honor and perpetual thanks to the U.S. Navy for putting an officer’s training center in South Bend to boost attendance during World War II.

 “For both of us to be ranked, it’s kind of cool,” said Navy coach Ken Niumatalolo, an assistant to coach Paul Johnson in that streak-ending 2007 Navy victory who has since orchestrated three victories over the Irish starting with a 23-21 triumph over Charlie Weis’ last team in 2009.